 Creating Goals in Google Analytics

-Google Analytics becomes much more useful when it knows what is important to you.
+Google Analytics becomes much more useful when it looks for activities that are important to you.

-Goals in Google Analytics allow you to define important events and then start tracking conversions.
-You can tie those events back to traffic sources that visitors used before converting.
-You can use them to begin measuring relative influence of each page on your site.
-Goals can also tell you on which pages in a process you are losing visitors.
+Goals in Google Analytics allow you to define important events and track conversions.
+You can tie those events back to websites or marketing initiatives that brought visitors to your site.
+You can also use them to measure the relative influence of each page on your site.

-In short, goals are an important piece of the puzzle if you want to know how your site and your marketing are performing.
+In short, goals are an important piece of the puzzle if you want to know how visitors use your site and how effective your marketing efforts are.

 What is a Goal?